 In your article Times of Walls you mention the historical example of Dannevirke as a a barrier that “shaped and limited territorial identity.”
 Dannevirke seems to have been used as an arena to shape and construct a historical narrative and identity over a long period of time, and by different groups.
 Can you briefly explain the relevance of this example?

 An interesting reference here is the book “Murs.
 Une autre histoire des hommes” published by the French historian Claude Quétel.
-King Godfrid launched the construction of a series of fortification in 808 in the Jutland peninsula, in today’s German Schleswig (Danish until 1864).
-This fortification was dug out by archeologists in the 70’s and can be compared to the Offa’s Dyke in Wales.
-The Dannevirke is a reversed Roman limes.
-Danish tribes confederated in the VIII century and felt the urgency of defending their territory from the expansionist plans of the Francs.
+King Godfrid launched the construction of a series of fortifications in 808 in the Jutland peninsula, in today’s German Schleswig (Danish until 1864).
+This fortification was dug out by archeologists in the 1970’s and can be compared to the Offa’s Dyke in Wales.
+The Dannevirke ca be seen as a later manifestation and a reversed Roman limes.
+Danish tribes confederated in the VIII century, three centuries after the end of the Roman empire, and felt the urgency of defending their territory from the expansionist plans of the Francs.
 Danish articles titled: “Vikings’ entry door found!” because this defensive palisade included a door (next to Haithabu-Hedeby), a sign that commercial relations with the Francs were never interrupted.
-The Dannevirke was at the same time a proto-frontier and a bastion (like its Roman counterpart).
+The Dannevirke was at the same time a proto-frontier and a bastion (like the Roman limes before).
 It shaped and limited Danish identity and territory, and acquired a growing importance in Danemark nationalist discourse: during the 19th century, with the second Schleswig war approaching, some Danish newspapers were renamed Dannevirke.
 Paradoxically, however, after being defeated in Dybbol, Danes lost Schleswig and their precious Dannevirke.
 During WWII, Germans feared an invasion of Jutland after the Normandy landings.
 A high-ranking Nazi official proposed to rebuilt the Dannevirke into a trench (turning it upside down).
 The archeological massacre was about to happen, when the Danish archeologist Soren Telling addressed Himmler resorting to an alleged shared Arian identity: such a symbol could therefore not be destroyed.
 Himmler interrupted the construction of trenches along the Dannevirke.

 Finally, walls have been used historically to divide populations or protect a territory.
 In your opinion, are walls effective?